kranzuft/nodlim_old/_htmlprac/sol/basic.md

 <h4>Solution</h4>
 <section class="codepen">
   <p data-height="100" data-theme-id="0" data-slug-hash="OMBovE" data-default-tab="result" data-user="kranzuft" class='codepen'>
-    <em>Sorry!</em> Your browser likely can't render the solution, or you're viewing this page offline.
+    <em>Sorry!</em> Your browser can't render the solution.
+Perhaps you're viewing this page offline.
     You can see the solution for this problem <a href='http://codepen.io/kranzuft/pen/OMBovE/'>here</a> on <a href='http://codepen.io'>CodePen</a>.
   </p>